sabiinsearch/learnings/python/README.md

 Python uses indentation to indicate a block of code.
 Python will give you an error if you skip the indentation:

 You have to use the same number of spaces in the same block of code, otherwise Python will give you an error:

+Comments starts with a #, and Python will ignore them: